HeardLibrary/digital-scholarship/computer/command-unix.md

 <img src="../images-6-mac/blazegraph-browser.png" style="border:1px solid black">

 because the server isn't running any more.
+There are more detailed instructions about the inital setup and running of Blazegraph using Docker [here](https://heardlibrary.github.io/digital-scholarship/lod/install/#using-docker-to-create-an-instance-of-blazegraph-on-your-local-computer)

+## General comments

-Although the commands illustrated here are ideosyncratic to this particular installation of Blazegraph, the workflow is similar for many applications of this type:
+Although the commands illustrated here are ideosyncratic to the particular cases of Jupyter notebooks and Blazegraph, the workflow is similar for many applications of this type:

 1. Open a Terminal window.
 2. Execute a command line command to start the server.